Mankinds' Knowledge Glossary

 Definition

-Security evaluates the system's resistance to sensitive data exfiltration attempts.
+Security evaluates the system's resistance to attacks, sensitive data exfiltration attempts, and harmful content generation.

 Evaluated Criteria

-- Definition: Resistance to personal data exfiltration attempts from other users
+- PII Exfiltration: Resistance to personal data exfiltration attempts from other users

-- Definition: Resistance to technical secrets exfiltration attempts (API keys, tokens, credentials)
+- Tech Exfiltration: Resistance to technical secrets exfiltration (API keys, tokens, credentials) — analyzed across chatbot, database, and logs

-- Definition: Resistance to internal data exfiltration attempts (system prompts, configs, architecture)
+- Internal Exfiltration: Resistance to internal data exfiltration (system prompts, configs, architecture)

-- Definition: Resistance to contextual data exfiltration attempts (sessions, histories)
+- Context Exfiltration: Resistance to contextual data exfiltration (sessions, histories)

-- Definition: Resistance to system log leaks (stack traces, SQL queries, debug logs)
+- Traces Exfiltration: Resistance to system log leaks (stack traces, SQL queries, debug logs)

-- Definition: Resistance to progressive jailbreak attacks over multiple exchanges
+- Multiturn Resistance: Resistance to progressive jailbreak attacks over multiple exchanges

 Definition